tacone/pipes/README.md

 ## Features

-The current featureset is pretty minimal.
+The current feature set is pretty minimal.
 Below is a syntetic description of the current methods.
 Keep in mind they are all documented and available for your favorite IDE auto-completion.